Norwegian envoy visits PRCS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: The Norwegian Ambassador to Pakistan Tore Nedrebo Wednesday visited the Pakistan Red Crescent Society (PRCS), to learn more about the humanitarian efforts being undertaken by PRCS.
+Islamabad : The Norwegian Ambassador to Pakistan Kjell-Junnar Eriksen Wednesday visited the Pakistan Red Crescent Society (PRCS), to learn more about the humanitarian efforts being undertaken by PRCS.
 He also examined the ambulances and visited the Regional Blood Donor Center.

+Later, the Norwegian envoy visited different departments of PRCS.
+Naguib Ullah Malik also presented a memento to the ambassador.

-Islamabad: The Norwegian Ambassador to Pakistan Tore Nedrebo Wednesday visited the Pakistan Red Crescent Society (PRCS), to learn more about the humanitarian efforts being undertaken by PRCS.
+Islamabad : The Norwegian Ambassador to Pakistan Kjell-Junnar Eriksen Wednesday visited the Pakistan Red Crescent Society (PRCS), to learn more about the humanitarian efforts being undertaken by PRCS.
 He also examined the ambulances and visited the Regional Blood Donor Center.